kkempfer/easylammps/README.md

 ---
 **NOTE**

-But, those dependencies can also be installed independently with `conda` before installing `easylammps` from source:
+Those dependencies can also be installed independently with `conda` before installing `easylammps` from source:

     conda install matplotlib networkx numpy pandas